Battle of Jalalabad (1989): Jalalabad after the battle

+By the end of June 1989, the government had also recaptured Samarkhel and the village's military base, putting an end to the Siege of Samarkhel.
+Army leaders proposed advancing into the region between Samarkhel and Torkham border crossing, both lightly defended by the retreating Mujahideen.
+The government prioritised consolidating its hold on Jalalabad in order to call for peace negotiations with the Afghan Interim Government.

 As fighting diminished, the city began to recover.
 Schools, shops, and mosques reopened, streets filled with activity, and goods became available despite high prices listed as "$12 gasoline, imported cigarettes, cans of Dutch soda and rolls of Chinese toilet paper".
 Bread, meat, fruit and vegetables were also in adequate supply, although they were twice as expensive compared to their prices in Kabul.
 The Jalalabad Airport was opened in July, which allowed civilians who had fled to Kabul to return by boarding flights with Antonov An-32 aircraft, containing numerous women and children.
 Afghan Army personnel deployed to the airport reportedly had to prevent civilians hoping to return to Jalalabad from climbing into the aircraft's rear loading ramp by using their rifle butts.

-General Mangal framed the victory as "proof of the government's resilience" and reiterated calls for peace, with other civilians affected by the fighting criticizing American and Pakistani support for the Mujahideen and calling on the United States to the end the war.
+General Mangal framed the victory as "proof of the government's resilience" and reiterated calls for peace, with other civilians affected by the fighting criticizing American and Pakistani support for the Mujahideen and calling on the U.S. to the end the war.